-Need help with your booking call 01473 917 300
+Need help with your booking call 01473 357 036

 To use our NEW itinerary, simply click a day below and a detailed overview will appear.

-This morning we leave Riga and make our way to Tallinn.
-On route we’ll stop in Limbazi to visit a wool factory.
-Founded in 1914, Limbazu Tine has a long tradition of wool production and home textile design.
+Next stop is Limbazi for lunch and a visit to its wool factory which was founded in 1914.
+It has a long tradition of wool production and home textile design.
 The company produces woollen yarn, woollen and linen fabrics, blankets, rugs, plaids and tablecloths.
 The company is especially proud to be amongst just a handful of producers of ethnographic fabrics based on authentic examples from the rich cultural heritage of the Baltic region.
-We’ll watch the wool being processed using historical equipment.
+We will watch the wool being process using historical equipment.

 You will be staying at the 4-star Nordic Forum Hotel in Tallinn for 3 Nights, the 5-star Pullman Riga Old Town Hotel in Riga for 3 Nights, and the 4-star Congress Avenue Hotel in Vilnius for 2 Nights